iampopovich/falling-pickaxe/README.md

    python ./src/main.py
 ```

-Optionally you can use `run.ps1` which will run the game and restart it in the case of unexpected crashes.
+Optionally you can use `run.ps1` which will run the game and restart it in the case of unexpected crashes, you can exit this mode by pressing **CTRL + C**.
 This is suitable for an unattended stream.

 Steps 4 to 8 are **optional**.
 You can disable the entire Youtube integration by setting the property: `"CHAT_CONTROL": false`